sittingman/sales_forecast/README.md

-# sales_forecast
+# Forecast sales for a gaming retailer

 ### Problem:

-* Given 34 months of sales history (Jan 2013 – Oct 2015) of a Russian toy retailer by items and by shops, predict sales for Nov 2015
+* Given 34 months of sales history (Jan 2013 – Oct 2015) of a Russian gaming retailer by items and by shops, predict sales for Nov 2015

 ### Clients:
 * **Leadership of the toy company**: need a statistic reference on company sales potential based on historical trend in order to predict opportunities/risks for business to hit company sales target.Based on the study, the company will priorities marketing/investment resources to maximize opportunities/mitigate risks.